GLAM-Workbench/glam-workbench.github.io/docs/trove-journals/create-list-digitised-journals.md

   - toc
 ---

 Everyone know's about Trove's newspapers, but there is also a growing collection of digitised journals available in the journals zone.
 They're not easy to find, however, which is why I created the [Trove Titles](https://trove-titles.herokuapp.com/) web app.
-This notebook uses the Trove API to harvest metadata relating to digitised journals – or more accurately, journals that are freely available online in a digital form.
-This includes some born digital publications that are available to view in formats like PDF and MOBI, but excludes some digital journals that have access restrictions.
+This notebook uses the Trove API to harvest metadata relating to periodicals available from Trove in digital form.
+As well as digitised publications, this includes born digital publications in formats like PDF and MOBI that have been made available through the edeposit program.

 [Run live on Binder](https://mybinder.org/v2/gh/GLAM-Workbench/trove-journals/master?urlpath=lab/tree/Create-digitised-journals-list.ipynb){ .md-button .md-button--primary }